Courses

 This course is designed to teach students the process of identifying, setting, and achieving a specific health behavior change goal within the Wheel of Health.
 The course will consist of short lectures, discussions, and individual health coaching sessions.
 Action steps towards the health goal will be expected each week outside of class meeting times.

-Enrollment in a college-level course of instruction.
-Individual workouts or classes, and/or participation in club sports do not qualify.
-A written proposal must be approved prior to the first day of the Physical Education registration period.
+Enrollment in a college level course of instruction not offered by the Barnard or Columbia Physical Education Departments.
+Department approval required prior to the first day of the Physical Education registration period.

 Cross-Listed Courses